briandorey/EcommerceGoogleAnalyticsMeasurementProtocol/README.md

-# EcommerceGoogleAnalyticsMeasurementProtocol
+# Ecommerce Google Analytics Measurement Protocol
 Using Google  Google Analytics Measurement Protocol with C# to send orders to Google server side

-Class and functions to send ecommerce transactions and items to Google Analytics using  Measurement Protocol
+Class and functions to send ecommerce transactions and items to Google Analytics using  Measurement Protocol,

 Usage:

 		GoogleMeasurementProtocol gmp = new GoogleMeasurementProtocol();

         gmp.SendGoogleTrackingOrder("UA-000000-00",
         "12345",
         "0005",